bbauska/W3Cx-3of5/README.md

 ```

 <b>WARNING</b>: Using a step attribute with an integer value will make the slider jump corresponding to the step value.
 By default, omitting the step attribute is equivalent to step="1".

-So, for accepting float values, it is necessary to use step="any", or step equal to a floating point value, such as step="0.5".
+For accepting float values, it is necessary to use step="any", or step equal to a floating point value, such as step="0.5".

 Adding "ticks" to the range slider using a &lt;datalist&gt; element